If your child is having trouble in math, you may want to get a math tutor for your child or check out these Math Workbooks for Distance Learning.

 USA Today published an article making it no secret that teachers are paid poorly in the US, so they often take up after-school tutoring jobs to make extra money.

 By hiring them, you can help them earn a living wage while letting your child work with someone they’re already comfortable with.

 Get Recommendations from Friends, Coworkers

-If your child’s teacher isn’t able to recommend a tutor, ask your friends and coworkers if they know any great private math tutors.
+If your child’s teacher cannot recommend a tutor, ask your friends and coworkers if they know any great private math tutors.

 Even if they haven’t talked openly about it, they may have a child who also struggled with math at some point.

 Getting a recommendation from someone you know allows you to trust the recommendation a little better.

 They can tell you about their experience, how much the tutor costs, and how much progress their child saw.

 Sometimes, finding the right tutor for your child is as easy as searching for “tutors near me” online.

 Make sure to include their grade level or age when searching.